aws-ia/terraform-awscc-refactorspaces/README.md

 ## Overview

 This Amazon Web Services (AWS) Solution is used to deploy [AWS Migration Hub Refactor Spaces](https://docs.aws.amazon.com/migrationhub-refactor-spaces/latest/userguide/what-is-mhub-refactor-spaces.html) components in the AWS Cloud.
 For common deployment examples, refer to [examples/](./examples).
-The solution is for users who want to deploy environments, applications, services, and routes or a subset of these resources to enable different use cases.
+The solution is for users who want to deploy Refactor Spaces environments and modernize applications to microservices.
+Refactor Spaces helps reduce the undifferentiated heavy lifting of building and operating AWS infrastructure for incremental refactoring.

 For more information, refer to the [AWS Migration Hub Refactor Space documentation](https://docs.aws.amazon.com/migrationhub/index.html).